hibri/hibri.github.io/_posts/2023-09-15-exploring-a-paradox-increasing-deployment-frequency-improves-quality.md

 ![Casual Loop Diagram driving worsening quality and limiting factors](/public/images/2023-09-15-paradox-deployment-frequency-3.jpg)

-Again, this increases the delay to the next release, and the changes pipe up.
+Again, this increases the delay to the next release, and the changes pile up.
 Even if we temporarily fix the current release, release freezes reduce product quality.

 Lets look at other contributing factors adding to delays between releases.